Japan nuclear regulator clears first reactors after safety checks

 Kyushu Electric hopes to restart the Sendai No. 1 reactor in late July, followed by the No. 2 reactor in late September.

 The company, which reported a fourth year of losses for the 12 months through March, is desperate to restart the reactors to cut costs.
-Its shares were down 0.9 percent by 12.14 a.m.
-ET, in line with those of other utilities.
+Its shares were down 0.9 percent by 0514 GMT, in line with those of other utilities.

 (Reporting by Kentaro Hamada and Osamu Tsukimori; Writing by Aaron Sheldrick; Editing by Tom Hogue and Alan Raybould)